Placeholder-Software/Dissonance/docs/Reference/Components/Voice-Broadcast-Trigger.md

 When set to "None" the broadcaster will never broadcast any voice.

-#### OpenMic

-When set to "OpenMic" the broadcaster will constantly broadcast voice.

 #### Voice Activation

 When set to "Voice Activation" the broadcaster will monitor the microphone recording and will only broadcast sound when it detects someone speaking.
 See [Voice Detector](/Reference/Audio/VAD) for more details.